tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 -   [Blog post on dplyr backends](https://www.tidyverse.org/blog/2021/02/dplyr-backends/)
 -   [dtplyr translation vignette](https://dtplyr.tidyverse.org/articles/translation.html)
 -   [Introduction to dbplyr vignette](https://dbplyr.tidyverse.org/articles/dbplyr.html)

-## Other teaching and learning resources

-I'd like to highlight two more teaching and learning resources before I wrap up this post:

--   **Cheatsheets:** Some of the most popular learning resources for tidyverse are the cheatsheets and many of these cheatsheets have recently been updated!
-You can read more about the updates [here](https://blog.rstudio.com/2021/08/23/cheat-sheet-updates/) and find the new cheatsheets [here](https://www.rstudio.com/resources/cheatsheets/).
--   **ggplot2 FAQ:** A new resource that might be useful for learners is the FAQ we've recently developed for ggplot2, which you can access [here](https://ggplot2.tidyverse.org/articles/).
-These were compiled based on popular questions on StackOverflow and RStudio Community.
-Each question is accompanied with a short answer as well as an expanded example.

 [^1]: I think this talk would also be a good resource for software development courses on the topic of maintaining open source software and communicating updates and changes to users.